kagisearch/kagi-docs/kagi/src/features/brave-search-theme.md

  ![Brave Theme Applied](media/brave-theme-applied.png)

- To use this theme apply the following custom CSS in your Appearance settings](https://kagi.com/settings?p=custom_css).
+ To use this theme apply the following custom CSS in your [Appearance settings](https://kagi.com/settings?p=custom_css).

 ```
 .sri-group,